Operationalising the Natural Capital Protocol in land-based businesses

 Dialogue session in Edinburgh, 18 June 2018

 The NCI organised a dialogue session to exchange experiences of using the Natural Capital Protocol in land-and water-based businesses.
-We are now pleased to share our report from the dialogue!

 Download report: Promoting natural capital assessment in land and water management (4 MB)